danny00747/tfe-report/src/10_test.md

 A common problem that occurs quite often in a Software Development Life Cycle is that code implementation can often diverge from the initial design and architecture.
-This is where ArchUnit comes into play to test that a code implementation is consistent with the initially defined architecture.
+This is where ArchUnit comes into play to test that a code implementation is consistent with the initially defined design.

 One of the main reason of software architecture, when it comes to codebase, is maintainability, and to keep an application maintainable, testable, and extendable, an effort to make sure it is modular, interdependencies are as small as possible and there no loose coupling between components needs to be made.

 Furthermore, in an evolving application, implementation rules evolve over time.
-The use of ArchUnit tests forces us developers to purposely accept deviations from predefined rules instead of accidentally encountering them later in a test feature or actually never.
+The use of ArchUnit tests forces us developers to purposely accept deviations from predefined rules instead of haphazardly encountering them later in a test feature or actually never.
 ArchUnit issues warnings about deviations.

 ArchUnit allowed me to test the following :